gitlinks/github-rank-project/README.md

 * Support

 #### Repository owner Feedback
 The UI should also enable the owner of a repository to have details on why the score of his repository is what it is.
-He/She should also be alble to read the potenatial reviews people might have left when rating the repo.
+He/She should also be alble to read the potential reviews people might have left when rating the repo.

 ## Technical aspects